 OK, You’ve convinced me.
 What’s a good convertible for keeping my toddler rear-facing until s/he’s 4 or 5 (e.g., the preschool years)?

 There are a lot of great convertibles out there right now that will likely keep your toddler rear-facing until at least 4; I’ve reviewed and recommended many of them here.
 However, if you’re looking for my absolute favorites, here you go.

-If money’s no object, I think the best convertibles on the market right now are the Clek Fllo and Clek Foonf.
-Yet again, both seats are very similar, but in this case, I think the cheaper seat (the Fllo) is a better deal than the Foonf.
+If money’s no object, go with the Clek Fllo or Clek Foonf.
+Yet again, both seats are very similar, but my top recommendation between the two is the cheaper seat, the Fllo.
 Combine either seat with the Clek Infant Insert and you can start out rear-facing from birth and keep it up until 50 pounds.
-As with the Rainier and Extend2Fit, both seats are also sure bets to keep your toddlers rear-facing until 5.

 The overall take home points are that young children can be perfectly happy while rear-facing, and that if they aren’t, there are a range of solutions to try.
 Ultimately, however, if they don’t work and our children are temporarily unhappy, it’s our job as parents to keep rear-facing anyway as long as our seats allow, because it’s by far the safer choice compared to forward-facing.